Stop training like a kangaroo.

 Onto the fun part.
 Okay, so what unilateral exercises should replace the main bilateral lifts in your program?

+Among all leg exercises, the RFS split squat reins king.
 Yes, yes, this isn’t a purely unilateral squat.
 The back leg supports balance and bears some of the weight.
 Which, on one hand, defeats some of the purposes of single-leg training that I, you know, just spent a whole article defending.
-Rather, I ascribe this as the king because it’s, in all practicality, the best I’ve found for force development.
-While single-leg squats without back leg support have a huge place, if we’re talking about what’s the easiest to do safely and effectively, the RFE split squat seems to work best because it’s just enough support so balance isn’t the limiting factor, while still maximizing the single-leg benefits.
+Rather, I ascribe this as the king because it’s, in all practicality, the best I’ve found for force development and getting stronger.
+While single-leg squats without back leg support have a huge place, if we’re talking about what’s the easiest to do safely and effectively, the RFE split squat works best because it’s just enough support so balance isn’t the limiting factor, while still maximizing the single-leg benefits.

 These are often called Bulgarian split squats, but I’m trying to get away from non-descriptive exercise names (the Turkish get-up will have to stay).
 Roman disagrees with me on this, as for some reason he doesn’t object to misattributing exercise names to countries, but whatever.
 This is my article, so RFE split squat it is.
 For these, the first progression is goblet-style, then suitcase-style.
 Once you can hold 80-90lb dumbbells in each hand, you can move on to the ultimate strength-building lower body exercise: Safety bar RFE split squats.